 Moraine Park has recently updated and is in the process of transitioning the College’s common learning outcomes from Core Abilities to Career and Life Skills.
-By the 2023-2024 academic year, all occupational programs and general education courses will have Career and Life Skills integrated into their curriculum and Core Abilities will be discontinued.
 The five Career and Life Skills are:

 In order to graduate from a program, Moraine Park requires students to complete an exit assessment that demonstrates their competence in stated program outcomes.
 Some examples of end of program assessments are: